rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

 The steps to make it work:

 0. Install JRE
-0. Install Ruby compiler
+0. Install Python
-0. Install Robot Framework (which uses Ruby)
+0. Install Robot Framework (which uses Python)
 0. Install the IDE you want to use (IntelliJ)
 0. <a href="#SikuliXinstall">Download SikuliX</a>
 0. Create a Git folder to hold your scripts.